 PEGraph1.PEactions := gReinitAndReset;

-Your code window will look similar to below...
+Your project code should look similar to...